Lyme Disease 101: Transmission, Symptoms and Treatment

 Stage 1: Early Localized Lyme Disease

 “During the early stage, Lyme disease can cause nonspecific, virus-like signs and symptoms, including fatigue, fever, headache, muscle pain, joint pain and swollen lymph nodes.
-These symptoms may or may not present with a rash,” Miller says.
+These symptoms may or may not present with a rash,” Ree says.

-Miller adds the rash sometimes associated with Lyme disease is called erythema migrans and usually occurs within seven to 14 days.
+He adds the rash sometimes associated with Lyme disease is called erythema migrans and usually occurs within seven to 14 days.

 “Unlike other bug bites, the Lyme disease rash is usually pink to red-colored.
 The color may cover the entire bite or have an area in the center that’s flesh-colored.
-In some cases, the rash consists of multiple rings, giving it a bull’s eye appearance,” Miller says.
+In some cases, the rash consists of multiple rings, giving it a bull’s eye appearance,” Ree says.

 Stage 2: Early Disseminated Lyme Disease

-As the untreated disease advances into a second, more advanced stage, Miller says the bacteria spreads through the bloodstream to other areas of the body, triggering inflammation in different tissues.
+As the untreated disease advances into a second, more advanced stage, Ree says the bacteria spreads through the bloodstream to other areas of the body, triggering inflammation in different tissues.
 This stage usually occurs during the first few months.

 Cardiac symptoms can occur due to inflammation of the cardiac tissue and may interfere with the electrical impulses throughout the heart, causing a slower than normal heart rate, lightheadedness and fainting.
-There could be neurological symptoms caused by inflammation of the tissue covering the brain and spinal cord, also known as meninges, which could cause headache, neck stiffness, numbness and tingling to extremities,” Miller says.
+There could be neurological symptoms caused by inflammation of the tissue covering the brain and spinal cord, also known as meninges, which could cause headache, neck stiffness, numbness and tingling to extremities,” Ree says.

 Stage 3: Late Disseminated Lyme Disease

 As the untreated disease progresses into late stage, over the course of several months to years, inflammation often targets the joints or nervous system.
-Miller says victims might notice muscle and joint pain or arthritis.
+Ree says victims might notice muscle and joint pain or arthritis.
 Inflammation of the nervous system could include difficulty with memory, thinking or numbness and tingling to the extremities.

 If you notice any of these symptoms or are worried you have Lyme disease, contact your primary care provider or find an urgent care near you.